karimarttila/karimarttila.github.io/_posts/2019-03-11-comparing-simple-aws-and-azure-infrastructure-demos.md

 **Environment parameters**.
 In the envs folders we host the various environments.
 In this demonstration we have only the dev environment, but this folder could have similar environment parameterizations for qa, perf, prod environments etc. If you look at both solutions you find that the dev.tf files in both sides are pretty similar: first there is the Terraform backend definition, then locals definitions and finally we call the env-def module injecting the parameter values of this environment.

 **Environment definition**.
 In the env-def folders we define the modules that will be used in every environment.
 The environment injects the environment specific parameters to the env-def module which then creates the actual infra using those parameters by calling various infra modules and forwarding environment parameters to the infra modules.
-In AWS side we call modules: “resource-groups”, “vpc” and “ec2”.
-In Azure side we call modules: “main-resource-group”, “vnet” and “vm”.
+In AWS side we call modules: "resource-groups", "vpc" and "ec2".
+In Azure side we call modules: "main-resource-group", "vnet" and "vm".
 You can see the one-to-one relationships of these modules.

 **Modules**.
 In the modules folder we have the terraform modules that are used by the environment definition (env-def, also a terraform module itself).
 Both sides host the (conceptually) same three modules: